jwpleow/USBHub/README.md

 ## USB Hub Design Checklist
 1 Are the decoupling capacitors and bulk capacitors connected as per Figure 1 and Figure 2?
 Y 2 Does the crystal meet the specification in this application note?
 Y 3 Are all DS ports provided with 150-µF bulk capacitors?
-4 Do the Power-on-Reset RC components meet the minimum reset time (5 ms)?
-5 Do the USB precision resistors have 1% tolerance?
-6 Are the I2C lines provided with pull-up resistors to the 3.3-V domain?
-7 Do the LEDs connected to the pin-strap pins have a 10-kΩ parallel resistor?
+Y 4 Do the Power-on-Reset RC components meet the minimum reset time (5 ms)?
+Y 5 Do the USB precision resistors have 1% tolerance?
+Y 6 Are the I2C lines provided with pull-up resistors to the 3.3-V domain?
+Y 7 Do the LEDs connected to the pin-strap pins have a 10-kΩ parallel resistor?
+Y 8
-8
 Is it ensured that the DS port power switch has a MOSFET connected to the OUTPUT pin or selected a power switch with fast discharge?
+Y
 9 Is the VBUS_US pin provided with a 10-kΩ voltage divider network?
-10 Is the US port provided with 1-µF bulk capacitor?
-11 Are all port shields terminated properly?
+Y 10 Is the US port provided with 1-µF bulk capacitor?
+N 11 Are all port shields terminated properly?
 12 Are the ferrite beads connected as shown in Figure 1 and Figure 2?
 13